TimGrt/Workshop-Environment/README.md

 ssh node1
 ```

+> NOTE: First login might take a while, subsequent logins will be faster!

 This is achieved by the addition of a block to your personal `~/.ssh/config`.
 A SSH keypair is created for the Workshop (stored as `~/.ssh/ansible-workshop-environment` and `~/.ssh/ansible-workshop-environment.pub`).

 As with the RH Demo environment, you will find your *Ansible Workshop inventory file* at `~/lab_inventory/hosts`.
 An Ansible configuration file is created at `~/.ansible.cfg`.